ACE View — a natural language interface to knowledge engineering

 Text view

-Text view is a simple view that shows the complete knowledge base.
-You can enter sentences and integrate them into the knowledge base by pressing "Update".
-You can store the complete knowledge base (in ACE) by select, copy, and paste.
+Text view is a simple view that shows the complete knowledge base as an ACE text.
+You can enter, change and delete snippets in this view, and integrate the changes into the knowledge base by pressing "Update".

 For example, create a new ontology and enter the following ACE text in the "ACE Text" view.
 (Note that you have to use "Clex" and "guessing" to successfully parse this text, unless you enter all the words as OWL entities first.)